isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The ``reserved_class`` is declared without the ``test`` parameter because it may be only assigned to the client via host reservation mechanism.
-The second class, ``unreserved_class``, is assigned to the clients which do not belong to the ``reserved_class``.
-The first pool within the subnet is only used for the clients having a reservation for the ``reserved_class``.
-The second pool is used for the clients not having such reservation.
-The configuration snippet includes one host reservation which causes the client having the MAC address of aa:bb:cc:dd:ee:fe to be assigned to the ``reserved_class``.
+The second class, ``unreserved_class``, is assigned to clients which do not belong to the ``reserved_class``.
+The first pool within the subnet is only used for clients having a reservation for the ``reserved_class``.
+The second pool is used for clients not having such a reservation.
+The configuration snippet includes one host reservation which causes the client with the MAC address aa:bb:cc:dd:ee:fe to be assigned to the ``reserved_class``.
 Thus, this client will be given an IP address from the first address pool.